 If you’re not in the holiday spirit yet, you have some catching up to do!

-Between her and John’s house, their guest pad and her mom’s house (all of which are upstate!), Rach has already put up SEVEN different trees this year!
+Between her and John’s house, their guest pad and her mom’s house (all of which are upstate!), Rach had already put up SEVEN different trees last year!

-(Believe or not, that’s actually conservative compared to her NINE trees last year!)
+(Believe or not, that’s actually conservative compared to her NINE trees the prior year!)